-3.3 Media Coverage
+3.3.2 Media Coverage

-Media coverage of the ElectroRecycle Program in 2018 was mainly attributed to community-based social marketing initiatives.
-The presence of the Ambassador program throughout the province was the primary source of earned media in 2018, generating features in media stories in communities across British Columbia.
-The first signature event of 2018, RecycleFest, received earned media coverage from Global News, Fairchild TV and many online blogs and calendars throughout Metro Vancouver.
+Media coverage of the ElectroRecycle Program in 2019 was mainly attributed to community-based social marketing initiatives.
+ElectroRecycle's Signature Event - RecycleFest - was the primary source of earned media in 2019, generating features in media stories in communities across the Lower Mainland.
+The event received earned media coverage from CBC-Radio (in French) as well as The Georgia Straight and many online blogs and calendars throughout Metro Vancouver (in both English and Mandarin).